detongz/repository-report-generator/README.md

-# What is this for?
+# What is this project for?

 This is for github open source repositories to generate weekly/monthly reports, into markdown.